JamesMcCullochDickens/PolygonMLP/README.md

 - GenericDataloader.py is the pytorch dataloader that uses repeated iterators with skipping (See code)

+- TrainAndTest.py is the training and testing code for both models.
+This file has functions to generate random test data, but I have included zip files of large and small polygon datasets, of 500 images each.

 - MLPPolyPredictor.py is the MLP

+- CacheDictUtils.py is a helper file to read the info of the written test files

 - PolygonFactory.py generates the training and testing images, which are polygons of random radius, random number of sides from, and of a certain resolution

 - The testing images are of resolutions 300/600

-- TrainAndTest.py is the training and testing code for both models

 Here is a sample polygon of image resolution 300 x 300